 Not sure who to talk to?
 A professional can help.

 If you, or someone else, is in immediate danger, call 000.

 If you need support now, you can contact Kids Helpline for free, private help:

-If it’s not an emergency, headspace can also help with counselling and support services:
+If it’s not an emergency, headspace can also help with qualified professionals ready to help:

 What do you need help with?